 What wine and food pairing have you recommended that were surprising to guests but really work?

-Oyediran: I think Madeira is always surprising as a wine pairing but it’s great with our Crème Brulee, not only because of the wine’s historic relationship with Charleston but because the harmony created between the mutual caramelized flavors is a great way to end a phenomenal dinner.
+Oyediran: I think Madeira is always surprising as a wine pairing, but it’s great with our Crème Brulee.
+And not only because of the wine’s historic relationship with Charleston, but because the harmony created between the mutual caramelized flavors is a great way to end a phenomenal dinner.

-What are your 3 personal wine cellar must haves?
+What are your three personal wine cellar must haves?

 Marshall: Champagne, Burgundy, Rhône.
 In that order and any other order.